Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 “Sometimes teachers would offer analogies and none of us would really relate to them because it just wasn’t something that was part of our culture…it’s not just in K-12, it happens in college and it happens in corporate America.” said Rosanna Fiske, SVP of Corporate Communications at Wells Fargo.

-If we want to provide avenues for people of color to succeed in society, we need to change systems that hold them back.
+If we want to provide avenues for people of color to succeed in society, we need to change the systems that hold them back.
 Systems where they don’t see themselves portrayed.

 Anti-racism: how to be an anti-racist